It’s Important We All Give Back

 United Nations (UN)

-Over 65 renowned artists and dignitaries from around the world participate in this project including: multi Academy Award and Grammy Award winner AR Rahman ; several artists signed to 28 time GRAMMY Winner Quincy Jones ; former President Jimmy Carter ; Bollywood music legend Sonu Nigam and “Fresh Prince of Bel-Air” actress Tatyana Ali.
-Other notable artists and bands include Anita Lerche, Joss Stone, Michael Franti, Vanessa Carlton, Anoushka Shankar, Ellis Hall, G Yamazawa, Garbage, Karmin as well as Daryl Hall & John Oates.
+Over 65 renowned artists and dignitaries from around the world participate in this project, including multi-Academy Award and Grammy Award winner AR Rahman; several artists signed to 28 times GRAMMY Winner Quincy Jones; former President Jimmy Carter; Bollywood music legend Sonu Nigam and “Fresh Prince of Bel-Air” actress Tatyana Ali.
+Other notable artists and bands include Anita Lerche, Joss Stone, Michael Franti, Vanessa Carlton, Anoushka Shankar, Ellis Hall, G Yamazawa, Garbage, Karmin, as well as Daryl Hall & John Oates.

-All proceeds from the “Music To Inspire – Artists UNited Against Human Trafficking” album will benefit the United Nations Voluntary Trust Fund, as one of the largest unified fronts of artists ever assembled for a charitable music album.
-The goal is to not only uplift the victims of one of the world’s most profitable crimes, but to also bring social awareness, so change can be made in communities to stop this from persisting.
+All proceeds from the “Music To Inspire – Artists UNited Against Human Trafficking” album will benefit the United Nations Voluntary Trust Fund.
+One of the largest unified fronts of artists ever assembled for a charitable music album.
+The goal is to uplift the victims of one of the world’s most profitable crimes and bring social awareness, so change can be made in communities to stop this from persisting.

-As a musical artist Anita is seeking to make a positive difference in the world in which we all live.
+As a musical artist, Anita is seeking to make a positive difference in the world we all live in.
 Human Trafficking is a global problem affecting millions of people, and it is heartbreaking to know that the bodies and futures of entrapped and exploited victims are not their own.
-It is Anita’s hope that the music and voices can help bring focus on this important global issue.
+Anita hopes that the music and voices can help bring focus on this important global issue.

 Purchase and Support this initiative here: Music To Inspire – Artists UNited Against Human Trafficking

 LittleBigHelp works to create better opportunities for street children and children living in slum areas of Kolkata, India.
 LittleBigHelp work to secure their basic human rights such as education protection, basic health care, and nutrition- each and every day.
-We cannot help everybody, but our belief is that everybody can help some.
+We cannot help everybody, but we believe that everybody can help some.
 And your support will get us a long way!